alerta/alerta-docs/index.rst

 The alerta monitoring system is a tool used to consolidate and de-duplicate alerts from multiple sources for quick 'at-a-glance' visualisation.
 With just one system you can monitor alerts from many other monitoring tools on a single screen.

 Alerta combines a JSON API :ref:`server` for receiving, manipulating and rendering alerts with a simple, yet effective :ref:`webui` and :ref:`command-line tool <cli>`.
-There are numerous :ref:`integrations <integrations>` with popular monitoring tools and it is easy to add your own using the :ref:`API <api>` directly or the :ref:`Python SDK <development>`.
+There are numerous :ref:`integrations <integrations>` with popular monitoring tools and it is easy to add your own using the :ref:`API <api>` directly, the :ref:`Python SDK <development>` or the same command-line tool to :ref:`send alerts <cli_send>`.
 Access to the API and command-line tool can be restricted using :ref:`API keys <api_keys>` and to the web console using Google or GitHub :ref:`OAuth2 <oauth2>`.

 :ref:`Get started <getting_started>` today!